 You have the right to request from us a copy of the personal information that we may hold about you.
 This is often called a “Data Subject Access Request”.
 You can request this information by contacting us as set out below.
-Up until 25th May 2018, we may charge you up to £10 to provide you with this information, but after this date we won’t charge you to provide you with this information.

 Before providing this information to you or to another person or company where you have requested this personal information to be sent to, we may ask for proof of identity or ask sufficient questions to enable us to locate the information and ensure that we’re only providing it were you have given your agreement.

 If the personal information we hold about you is incorrect you have the right to request that we correct this.